Skip to Main Content

 Roots of Discovery: Diane Wang’s exploration of plant resilience and international research

-Diane Wang, professor in the Department of Agronomy, vividly remembers the night she first set foot at the International Rice Research Institute (IRRI).
+Diane Wang, associate professor in the Department of Agronomy, vividly remembers the night she first set foot at the International Rice Research Institute (IRRI).
 As a senior undergraduate student, she had been fascinated by the complex relationships found in nature, including between plants and their environments.
 But it wasn’t until she attended a training course and brief internship at IRRI in Los Baños, Philippines that she realized how science could translate to impact for the world’s most under-resourced populations.

 Born in China and moving to New York City when she was just 5 years old, Wang developed a deep appreciation for diverse environments and cultures, which later fueled her interest for international research.
 She felt a sense of belonging while at the IRRI, working among scientists of different nationalities, academic backgrounds and career stages.